nextflow-io/website/assets/docs/latest/_sources/tracing.txt

 event              The workflow execution event.
 One of ``started``, ``process_submitted``, ``process_started``, ``process_completed``, ``error``, ``completed``. utcTime            The UTC timestamp in ISO 8601 format. trace              A process runtime information as described in the :ref:`trace fields<trace-fields>` section.
-This attribute is only provided for the following events: ``process_submitted``, ``process_started``, ``process_completed``, ``error``.
+This attribute is only provided for the following events: ``process_submitted``, ``process_started``, ``process_completed``, ``error``. metadata           The workflow metadata including the :ref:`config manifest<config-manifest>`.
+For a list of all fields, have a look at the bottom message examples.
+This attribute is only provided for the following events: ``started``, ``completed``.
 ================== ================

 .. warning::